 You are a small church.
-Will I feel pressure to take part in activities?
+Will I feel pressured to take part in activities?

-No. About half of the people who attend worship services on Sunday like to take part in other activities.
+No. About half of the people who attend worship services on Sunday enjoy taking part in other activities.
 People live busy lives.
-We all are happy to see one another on Sundays.
+We all are happy to see one another on Sundays and throughout the week.

 Will someone greet me?